vbookshelf/Ziggy-Digital-Human-Chat-Companion/README.md

-# Ziggy PHP Voicebot - ChatGPT
+# Ziggy PHP Voicebot - Llama3-70b and Groq
-A chatgpt powered voicebot implemented in PHP.
+A php voicebot powered by Llama3-70b and Groq.

+You can communicate with Ziggy using either your voice or text.
+Ziggy will respond with both voice and text.
+Yes, it's like Jarvis.

+This project demonstrates a simple and cheap way to create a personal voicebot using only HTML, CSS and Javascript.

 <br>